BigWhaleLabs/pigeon-docs/docs/comprehensive-guide.md

 ### Wallet Generation and Custody

-- Pigeon uses **Privy MPC wallets**.
+- Pigeon uses **Privy (Stripe) MPC wallets**.
 Private keys are split and managed securely; Pigeon does not have access to your private key.
+Wallets are fully self-custodial and exportable.
 - **Private key export** is available for Telegram, SMS, and WhatsApp at: https://pigeon.trade/privy
 - Other platforms (Discord, Farcaster, XMTP, Base App, etc.) are not yet supported for key export.